 What the legal directories say

-Chambers & Partners (2024) ranks Jon for civil fraud, with clients describing him as incredibly impressive”, “really clever, a very good technical lawyer and also very practical” and “diligent in chasing down all areas and is prepared to push the envelope – he is also an incredible tactician”.
+Chambers & Partners (2024) also ranks Jon for civil fraud, with clients describing him as incredibly impressive”, “really clever, a very good technical lawyer and also very practical” and “diligent in chasing down all areas and is prepared to push the envelope – he is also an incredible tactician”.
 He is also recommended as “a truly creative thinker with absolutely first-rate knowledge of fraud and asset recovery law.
 He is great to bounce ideas off and find new angles to a case.”

 The Legal 500 (2024) recognises Jon as a leading individual for civil fraud (having consistently recognised him as a ‘Next Generation Partner’ (2020-2023)).
 He is also recognised as a ‘Next Generation Partner’ for banking litigation (2019-2024), and also recommended for premium commercial litigation, international arbitration and commodities disputes.